 Case studies and testimonials are critical parts of most marketing strategies.
-Gathering the juicy details and customer quotes that make a case study sparkle, however, takes some savvy when conducting your case study interview.
+Gathering the juicy details and customer quotes that make a case study sparkle, however, takes some savvy when coming up with and asking relevant case study interview questions.

-Your best shot at capturing the insights, data and color you need is through a well-planned and well-executed case study interview—all while respecting that your customer is busy and may not be able to spare much time to talk.
+Your best shot at capturing the insights, data and color you need is through thoughtful case study interview questions—all while respecting that your customer is busy and may not be able to spare much time to talk.